cayton10/EComm/README.md

 Created a modal to signal to user whether items are added to cart successfully or not.
 Presents option to continue shopping or go to cart.

+### 10.30.2020
+Fixed bugs related to miniCart data persistence.
+More issues w/ starting sessions at particular times gave trouble.
+Fixed by starting session in header.php only.

+#### cart.php
+Starting work on setting up the cart inferface.